cori/jekyll-now/about.md

 permalink: /about/
 ---

-I'm cori schlegel, currently a Member of Technical Staff at Fog Creek Software on the Infrastructure and Operations team
+I'm cori schlegel, currently a Member of Technical Staff at Fog Creek Software on the Infrastructure and Operations team.

 ### More Information